-- A Preliminary GCN is automatically issued for superevents when the false alarm rate is lower than a threshold value - In case of an event created by a pipeline due to an offline analysis, no preliminary GCN will be sent. - The SNR is used to select the preferred event among CBC candidates because higher SNR implies better sky location and parameter estimates from low-latency searches.
+- A Preliminary GCN is automatically issued for a superevent if the preferred event's FAR is less than the threshold value stated in the Alert Threshold section. - In case of an event created by a pipeline due to an offline analysis, no preliminary GCN will be sent. - The SNR is used to select the preferred event among CBC candidates because higher SNR implies better sky location and parameter estimates from low-latency searches.